Abish4i/IBM-data-visualization-dashboards-excel-cognos/Instructions.md

 <!-- CONTRIBUTING -->
 ## Contributing
-If any suggestions or improvements - I'll be happy to incorporate them and if there are error let me know or need any extra help regarding content distributed
+If any suggestions or improvements - I'll be happy to incorporate them and if there are error let me know or need any extra help regarding content distributed.
 <!-- CONTACT -->
 ## Contact